Updated: February 2020

 - Connect with a licensed mental health professional in our network

 - Choose the type of animal to adopt, if you currently do not have a pet

 - Train your ESA to be a good citizen

-There are several conditions listed in the Diagnostic and Statistical Manual (DSM V) where an Emotional Support Animal can be beneficial.
-These include;
+There are several conditions recognized in the Diagnostic and Statistical Manual (DSM V) for which an emotional support animal can be beneficial.
+These include:

 3. Adopt an ESA

-If your ESA is not a cat or a dog, please be aware that the airlines may place restrictions on your travel rights.
-In August 2019, The Department of Transportation released a 28 page memo clarifying important points regarding Emotional Support Animals and your air travel rights.
-If you may be impacted by this, we recommend that you read this post before traveling with your ESA.
+Airlines are required to accommodate dogs, cats and miniature horses that are ESAs.
+Airlines can refuse to accommodate “unusual” animals including snakes, other reptiles, ferrets, rodents and spiders.
+In August 2019, The Department of Transportation released guidance clarifying important points regarding emotional support animals and your air travel rights.
+If you may be impacted by this, we recommend that you learn more before traveling with your ESA.

 4. Training Your Emotional Support Animal

-If training is not something you are able to do by yourself, no worries!
-You can look for support from a local trainer.
+You can provide basic training for your ESA yourself.
+It may also be helpful to attend group training classes to assist in socializing your dog.
+If training is not something you are able to do by yourself, or you are a novice pet owner and need help, you can look for support from a local trainer.
 They will be able to give you hands-on tips on how to train your ESA.